-DOLLOY

-POLICY

-Reference GV/003

-Approving Body Advancing Quality Programme

-Date Approved 26 th April 2022

-For publication to external SFH website Positive confirmation received from the approving body that the content does not risk the safety of patients or the public:

-YES NO N/A

-Issue Date 2 nd September 2 2022 X

-Version V3

-Summary of Changes from Previous Version date on governanc e arrangements

-Supersedes V2

-Document Category Corporate

-Consultation Undertaken Improvement and Clinical Audit Group Divisional Governance Groups

-Date of Completion of Equality Impact Assessment 22 November 2 •

-Date of Environmental Impact Assessment (if applicable) n/a

-Legal and/or Accreditation Implications Not applicable

-Target Audience All staff underta king Clinical Audit

-Review Date January 2025

-Sponsor (Position) Executive Direc tor of Culture and Improvement

-Author (Position & Name) Trust Lead for Improvement, C d Associate Director of

-Lead Division/ Directorate Corporate

-Lead Specialty/ Service/ Department Culture and Imp provement

-Position of Person able to provide Further Guidance/Information A summary of the used to develop Healthca (HQIP) - www.h New Print 2011 Robin Bur the policy is as for re Quality Improve ngip.co.uk nciples of Best Pra guidance that has been ollows: ement Partnership ctice in Clinical Audit -
+Policy Reference GV/003 Approving Body Patient safety committee Date Approved 10 th February 2025 For publication to external SFH website Positive confirmation received from the approving body that the content does not risk the safety of patients or the public: YES NO N/A Issue Date 10 th February 2025 Version V4 Summary of Changes from Previous Version There has been an update to the description of the role a specialty clinical audit lead performs, making the requirements more explicit.
+The flow chart explaining the audit process at the trust has been updated to reflect recent changes.
+Supersedes V3 Document Category Governance Consultation Undertaken Improvement and Clinical Audit Group Divisional Governance Groups Date of Completion of Equality Impact Assessment 22 nd November 2024 Date of Environmental Impact Assessment (if applicable) 22 nd November 2024 Legal and/or Accreditation Implications Not applicable Target Audience All colleagues undertaking clinical audit at Sherwood Forest Hospitals FT Review Date January 2028 Sponsor (Position) Director for Strategy and Partnerships Author (Position & Name) Craig Short Audit and Improvement lead officer Lead Division/ Directorate Corporate Lead Specialty/ Service/ Department Improvement Faculty Position of Person able to provide Further Guidance/Information Audit and Improvement lead officer.
+A summary of the information or guidance that has been used to develop the policy is as follows: Healthcare Quality Improvement Partnership (HQIP) - www.hqip.co.uk

-Caldicott Report (1997).
-Department of Health GDPR May 2019 Associated Documents/ Information Date Associated Documents/ Information was reviewed Improvement and Clinical Audit Group Terms of Reference April 2022 Template control June 2020
+2011 Robin Bur • Data Pro nciples of Best Practice in Clinical Audit - rgess Itection Act (1998) HMSO Report (1997).
+Department of Health Associated Documents/ Information Date Associated Documents/ Information was reviewed Improvement and Clinical Audit Group Terms of Referen nce April 2022 Template control April 2024